-An inexpensive cut of meat, pork loin transforms into a feast when braised in the slow cooker and topped with a sherried mushroom gravy.
-This slow cooker pork loin is tender and moist!
+An inexpensive cut of meat, pork loin roast transforms into a feast when braised in the slow cooker and topped with a sherried mushroom gravy.
+This slow cooker pork loin roast is tender and moist!

 Start by heating the oil in a large skillet.
 Then season the pork loin generously on all sides with the seasoning mix.
 You want to brown the pork loin in the hot oil, turning to brown the meat on all sides.
 The seasoning mix will form a light crust.
 Once the meat has formed a crust, then transfer the pork loin to the insert of the slow cooker.

 Then add the onion to the drippings in the skillet and cook, stirring, until very tender.
 Place the onions atop the roast in the slow cooker.

 Pour the chicken stock and the sherry around the pork loin in the crock.
 Cover and cook until the pork is tender, about 4 hours on HIGH or 5 to 6 hours on LOW.